Jackal of Pupunahue: Aftermath

 The murder became known when Nora Gómez Díaz, whom Roldán believed to be dead, woke up following the attack, put out the fire that Roldán started, and reported the actions to local police, who caught him after an all-night hunt.
 Roldán confessed to the murders, but refused to give a motive or confess to the necrophilic acts.
 Later on, he admitted that alcoholism played a part, along with detailing how he felt an urge to abuse Díaz corpse after he saw that she wasn't wearing underwear at the time of her death.

 Upon hearing about this, the local community was outraged and demanded the death penalty, which he was later condemned to by the second court of Valdivia (Segundo Juzgado de Valdivia) and upheld by the Supreme Court of Chile.
 However, then-President Carlos Ibáñez del Campo eventually got involved in the case, granting clemency to Roldán, whose sentence was then reduced to life imprisonment.

-José Misael Roldán spent the rest of his life in prison without any parole benefits, where he eventually passed away.
+José Misael Roldán spent the rest of his life in prison without any parole benefits, where he eventually died.
 The house in which the 1957 murders occurred was later demolished and replaced with a bust honoring the six victims.